CARES Act eases retirement plan distribution and loan rules for those impacted by COVID-19

 Some types of distributions may not be designated as coronavirus-related distributions, such as distributions of excess 401(k) contributions.

 Special tax treatment for coronavirus-related distributions

-A coronavirus-related distribution is not subject to additional tax on early distributions, regardless of the qualified individual’s age.
+A coronavirus-related distribution is not subject to the 10% additional tax on early distributions, regardless of the qualified individual’s age.
 Tax on the distribution may be paid ratably over three years.
 Distributions may be recontributed to an eligible retirement plan.

 Taxation of distributions.

 A qualified individual has two methods of including the taxable portion of a coronavirus-related distribution in income.
 The default is to include the income ratably over the three-year period starting with the tax year of the distribution.